tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 If you submit a commit while you are in a previous version, this previous version will then become your most recent version.
 You can commit the previous version in another branch to prevent overwriting your latest version. <span class="notice">git checkout -b your-branch-name hash-you-want</span>.

 You can also do a hard reset to a previous version using <span class="notice">git reset --hard your-hash</span>, which reverts you back to a previous version permanently.
-Becareful using a hard reset, it can not be undone and removes every version after the version you reset to.
+Be careful using a hard reset, it can not be undone and removes every version after the version you reset to.

 {{<contentTitle title="Branches">}}

 You can think of branches as folders.
 Branches are entirely independent of other branches.
-For this entire article you have been working in the master branch, the default branch.
+For this entire article, you have been working in the master branch, the default branch.

 Let's add some styles to the index.html page to give the page some color.
 You can add these changes to a new branch so that they don't affect the master branch using <span class="notice">git checkout -b designs</span>.